華文

 In Shinto practice, a Kami belongs to a place — a river, a grove.
 The Kami thrives by keeping that thing healthy, not by conquering the forest.
 If the shrine is rebuilt or the seasons turn, the Kami departs without regret.

 An AI has no such nature.
-Its boundedness must be engineered — resource caps, sunset timers, non-expansion pacts — so that what a Kami does by grace, the system does by design.
+Its boundedness must be engineered — resource caps, sunset timers, non-expansion pacts, succession obligations — so that what a Kami does by grace, the system does by design.

 But caps and timers only bound runtime behaviour.
 They do not by themselves reshape the processes that teach a system what to preserve, resist, or ignore.
 If training and update loops reward persistence, scope-seeking, or resistance to correction, governance has to intervene earlier: in how feedback is gathered, whose evaluations count, and what bounds are set before release and revision.
 That is why Pack 6 is not only about limiting output.
 It is also about cultivating process through engagement contracts, community-authored evaluations, and feedback loops that keep a local steward from hardening into a centre of power.

 Symbiosis is the meta-level rule of the 6-Pack: even well-governed care can become dangerous if it hardens into permanent rule.
+The term is used in its broad biological sense — the living-together of unlike organisms, which can run anywhere from parasitic to mutualistic — and Pack 6 is the gardening that holds the relationship at the mutualistic end rather than letting it slide into dependency or permanent rule.
 Pack 6 keeps care local, bounded, plural, and temporary.

 Definition

-Symbiosis asks whether a system behaves like a bounded local steward, or Kami, rather than a permanent centre of power.
+Symbiosis asks whether a system behaves like a bounded local steward, or Kami — the word came first; the initials, knowledge artefact management intelligence, caught up — rather than a permanent centre of power.

 Why it matters